AlgoMaster Logo

 Understanding the Problem

 We need to count pairs of indices (i, j) where i < j and both positions hold the same value.
-The i < j constraint just means we don't double-count, so each unordered pair of matching elements counts once.
+The i < j constraint prevents double-counting, so each unordered pair of matching elements counts once.

-The core question is: how do we efficiently count how many pairs of equal elements exist?
-A brute force check of every pair works, but there's a much cleaner way.
-If a number appears k times, the number of ways to pick 2 of those positions is k * (k - 1) / 2.
-That's the combination formula C(k, 2), and it's the key insight that takes us from O(n^2) to O(n).
+The core question is how to count pairs of equal elements without comparing every pair.
+A brute force check of all pairs works, but there is a faster route.
+If a number appears k times, the number of ways to pick 2 of those positions is k * (k - 1) / 2, the combination formula C(k, 2).
+Counting frequencies and applying this formula turns an O(n^2) scan into O(n).

 Key Constraints: